ALL IDEAS

 Prompt 2: Generate topic files

-Once you have your topic list, use this to generate Obsidian-ready files for each one.
+Once you have a topic list, this writes the Obsidian-ready file for each one.

 Prompt 2 — Generate Topic Files